 Theron Desrosier, Learning Design Consultant, Academic Outreach and Innovation, email@example.com, 509-335-9245

-For instructors who are interested in adopting or creating OERs for their classes, WSU will provide support in 2017 via Affordable Learning Grants.
+For instructors who are interested in adopting or creating OERs for their classes, WSU has provided support in 2017-2019 via Affordable Learning Grants.
 The purpose of these grants is to reduce the cost of course materials while maintaining the quality of class content.

-In early 2017, WSU Libraries and Academic Outreach and Innovation (AOI) will invite faculty members to apply for grants of $1,000-$5,000 to fund the adoption or development of OERs for use in classes.
-Applicants will need to demonstrate that course costs can be reduced through use of OERs or library-licensed content.
-During summer 2017, WSU Libraries and AOI will assist successful applicants as they locate, adapt, or adopt appropriate materials.
-Further details will be released as they are available.
-Please contact Talea Anderson at email@example.com or 509-335-2266 for more information.
+In early 2017 and 2018, WSU Libraries and Academic Outreach and Innovation (AOI) invited faculty members to apply for grants of $1,000-$5,000 to fund the adoption or development of OERs for use in classes.
+Applicants were asked to demonstrate that course costs could be reduced through use of OERs or library-licensed content.
+During summer 2017 and summer 2018, WSU Libraries and AOI assisted successful applicants as they located, adapted, or adopted appropriate materials.
+It is hoped that grant funding and support will continue into the future.
+Please contact Talea Anderson at firstname.lastname@example.org or 509-335-2266 for more information.

 Open Textbook Network (OTN) is an initiative at the University of Minnesota intended to help faculty members quickly find and assess open textbooks in use at other institutions of higher education.
 As OTN notes, open textbooks are “textbooks that have been funded, published, and licensed to be freely used, adapted, and distributed.”
 OTN invites instructors to review textbooks and publish their comments on the OTN website.
 Criteria for assessment include comprehensiveness of the book, accuracy, relevance and longevity, clarity, consistency, modularity, organization, interface, grammar, and cultural relevance.